Voltammetry: History

 The beginning of voltammetry was facilitated by the discovery of polarography in 1922 by the Nobel Prize–winning Czech chemist Jaroslav Heyrovský.
 Early voltammetric techniques had many problems, limiting their viability for everyday use in analytical chemistry.
 In polarography, these problems included the fact that mercury is oxidized at a potential that is more positive than +0.2 Volt, making it harder to analyze the results for the analytes in the positive region of the potential.
 Another problem included the residual current obtained from the charging of the large capacitance of the electrode surface.
 When Heyrovsky first recorded the first dependence on the current flowing through the dropping mercury electrode on the applied potential in 1922, he took point-by-point measurements and plotted a current-voltage curve.
 This was considered to be the first polarogram.
 In order to facilitate this process, he constructed what is now known as a polarograph with M. Shikata, which enabled him to record photographically the same curve in a matter of hours.
 He gave recognition to the importance of potential and its control and also recognized the opportunities of measuring the limiting currents.
 He was also an important part of the introduction of dropping mercury electrode as a modern-day tool.

 In 1942, the English electrochemist Archie Hickling (University of Leicester) built the first three electrodes potentiostat, which was an advancement for the field of electrochemistry.
 He used this potentiostat to control the voltage of an electrode.
 In the meantime, in the late 1940s, the American biophysicist Kenneth Stewart Cole invented an electronic circuit which he called a voltage clamp.
 The voltage clamp was used to analyze the ionic conduction in nerves.

-The 1960s and 1970s saw many advances in the theory, instrumentation, and the introduction of computer added and controlled systems.
+The 1960s and 1970s saw many advances in the theory, instrumentation, and the introduction of computer aided and controlled systems.
 Modern polarographic and voltammetric methods on mercury electrodes came about in three sections.

 The first section includes the development of the mercury electrodes.
 The following electrodes were produced: dropping mercury electrode, mercury steaming electrode, hanging mercury drop electrode, static mercury drop electrode, mercury film electrode, mercury amalgam electrodes, mercury microelectrodes, chemically modified mercury electrodes, controlled growth mercury electrodes, and contractible mercury drop electrodes.

 There was also an advancement of the measuring techniques used.
-These measuring techniques include : classical DC polarography, oscillopolarography, Kaloussek's switcher, AC polarography, tast polarography, normal pulse polarography, differential pulse polarography, square-wave voltammetry, cyclic voltammetry, anodic stripping voltammetry, convolution techniques, and elimination methods.
+These measuring techniques include: classical DC polarography, oscillopolarography, Kaloussek's switcher, AC polarography, tast polarography, normal pulse polarography, differential pulse polarography, square-wave voltammetry, cyclic voltammetry, anodic stripping voltammetry, convolution techniques, and elimination methods.

 Lastly, there was also an advancement of preconcentration techniques that produced an increase in the sensitivity of the mercury electrodes.
 This came about through the development of anodic stripping voltammetry, cathodic stripping voltammetry and adsorptive stripping voltammetry.

 These advancements improved sensitivity and created new analytical methods, which prompted the industry to respond with the production of cheaper potentiostat, electrodes, and cells that could be effectively used in routine analytical work.